Descent II: Gameplay

 Within each level, the player may find and collect power-ups scattered throughout the mine or dropped by dying robots.
 Many of the power-ups expand the ship's weaponry, which is divided into primary and secondary weapons.
-Primary weapons range from a variety of pulse lasers and plasma bolts, and all of them consume energy in varying increments, except for two rotary cannons whose ammunition consists of explosive shells instead.
+Primary weapons range from a variety of pulse lasers and plasma bolts, and all of them consume energy in varying increments from the ship's energy banks, except for two rotary cannons whose ammunition consists of explosive shells instead.
 Secondary weapons include many types of missiles, and mines which are dropped behind the player's ship to slow pursuing enemies.
 Ten new weapons have been added for Descent II of which some are upgrades from the original Descent weapons which are all present as well; new weapons include the Phoenix cannon which fires energy orbs that rebound off walls, the Omega cannon which fires electrostatic discharge, and the Guided Missile which can be remote piloted by the player.
-The player can also collect equipment items which grant special abilities.
+The player can also collect equipment items which grant special capabilities.
 For example, a converter exists for converting energy in excess of 100 units into shields, whereas the afterburner allows the player to temporarily fly forward twice as fast.
-Levels may contain energy stations the player can fly through to recharge their ship's energy level while in motion, as well as generators that spawn more robots.
-Shooting out certain control panels causes a variety of events, such as doors opening, walls being removed, or force fields being deactivated.
-In a few levels, behind some hidden doors are teleporters that warp the player to the current star system's secret level.
-These secret levels are not required to complete the game but contain many power-ups, and can be revisited provided that their reactors have not been destroyed and the teleporters are discovered.
-Players cannot save the game in a secret level, and have to teleport back to a regular level in order to save their game progress.